microsoft/promptflow/examples/tutorials/quick-start/promptflow-quality-improvement.md

 }
 ```

-Opps!
+Oops!
 The accuracy isn't satisfactory.
 It's time to fine-tune your prompt for higher quality!

 ## Fine-tuning your prompt and evaluate the improvement